 Autoimmune disease is a condition whereby the body’s immune system attacks healthy cells in the body.
 The most common types of autoimmune disease affecting women include psoriasis, lupus, rheumatoid arthritis and thyroid conditions.
 The symptoms and severity of the disease do vary from patient to patient and treatment plans include taking chronic medication to manage the condition.

 At Bloom Financial Services, we wish to take this opportunity to highlight some of the major health concerns affecting women in our country and throughout the world.
 Many of these diseases or conditions can be treated through effective treatment plans or by taking chronic medication.
-Make sure you’re covered for affordable health insurance by contacting our offices to speak to one of our medical insurance consultants.
+Make sure you’re covered for affordable health insurance – get health insurance online with Bloom and Health4Me by filling in your contact details and we’ll call you back.

 Medical Content Disclaimer